e271828e/Flight.jl/docs/notes/design/framework_spec.md

 drains nothing ([§12.1][s12-1]).

 <a id="g-derived-liveness"></a>**derived liveness** — the rule that a GUI widget is live iff its port's feed
-chain terminates in a root slot inside the GUI's own claim in the run's frozen surface partition; baked once at run start, with no per-port "GUI-controlled" marking anywhere ([§11.7][s11-7]).
+chain terminates in a root input inside the GUI's own claim in the run's frozen surface partition; baked once at run start, with no per-port "GUI-controlled" marking anywhere ([§11.7][s11-7]).